Consoom.Soy

 3 min read ·

 We all know that nonfree (or proprietary) software is bad for you.
-Between all the closed code, and all the pleads for trust, there is not much else that you can say about it.
-But not many people talk about the lock-in that nonfree software creates with many different practises, and it is really Spooky.
+With all the closed code and all the pleas for trust, there is not much else that you can say about it.
+But not many people talk about the lock-in that nonfree software creates with many different practices, and it is really spooky.
 In this article, I will further elaborate on this spook, and how to counteract it with free and freedom-respecting software.

 Coraline Ada Ehmke.
 As a free software activist, this name only means one thing: Trouble.
 But what do I mean by that?
 I mean that the self-proclaimed “open-source troublemaker” could be the greatest threat to free software as we know it.
 And you’ll see why it is as dramatic as I make it out to be.